Export data

 Command-line tools

-The opik export and opik import commands let you export traces, spans, datasets, prompts, and experiments to local JSON or CSV files, and import them back — useful for migrations, backups, and cross-environment syncs.
+The opik export and opik import commands let you export traces, spans, datasets, prompts, and experiments for a project to local JSON or CSV files, and import them back — useful for migrations, backups, and cross-environment syncs.
+Every command is scoped to a single project, named right after the workspace.

 Export

-TYPE is one of: all, dataset, project, experiment, prompt
+ITEM is one of: all, dataset, traces, experiment, prompt

 $